 B) U10 Step 1 Games before December 31

-A maximum of one (1) Coach from each Team is allowed on the ice; staying close to the boards and out of the area of play; skates and CSA approved helmets are mandatory;
+A maximum of one (1) Coach from each Team is allowed on the ice; staying close to the boards and out of the area of play; skates and CSA approved helmets are mandatory; sticks are not permitted.

 D) Officiating Practice for U10 Step 1 Games

 The primary focus will be to have the Players learn the rules of Ringette.
-The On-Ice Official making the call will explain each violation to the offending Player and the Coach (should it be necessary).
+The On-Ice Official making the call will explain violations and penalties to the Players and Coaches (should it be necessary).
 Serving of penalties will be according to the following: